 The project outcomes, mainly those investigating

-Outcomes are all potentially applicable in other fields: thunderstorms and lightning in particular pose a great danger not only to aviation, but to general population, electricity distribution, fire safety, etc.
+Outcomes are all potentially applicable in other fields: thunderstorms and lightning, in particular, pose a great danger not only to aviation but to the general population, electricity distribution, fire safety, etc.